 - be ready to present purchase receipts for each item to border authorities, if requested.

 Don't attempt to export items requiring permits without the relevant paperwork as it's a serious offence.
-Legislation concerning the export of artwork and antiques from Russia may change without warning.
+Legislation about the export of artwork and antiques from Russia may change without warning.

 Russian border officials can demand to inspect any electronic device (including installed software) on your departure from Russia.

 Ensure your passport is valid for at least six months from the date you intend to return to Australia and in good condition.
-Travellers have been refused entry to Russia when their passport has less validity or is in poor condition.
+Russia has refused entry to travellers when their passport has had less validity or was in poor condition.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 The currency of Russia is the Rouble (RUB).
-Declare all amounts in excess of RUB3,000 on departure.
+Declare all amounts in excess of USD 3,000 up to USD10,000 (or foreign currency equivalent) on arrival and departure.